LilDozi/Music-Extractor/README.md

 # Music-Extractor

 A simple Python script to extract audio from video files using `ffmpeg`.
-If an `ffmpeg` executable is placed alongside the Python files it will be used automatically, otherwise the system `ffmpeg` on `PATH` is required.
+If an `ffmpeg` executable is bundled with this project it will be used automatically.
+Place the binary either next to the Python files or inside an `ffmpeg` folder.
+Otherwise the system `ffmpeg` on `PATH` is required.

 ## Requirements
 - Python 3.10+